Eric’s consciousness tore apart. Then, like a rubber band snapping back into place, his body reassembled with a violent jolt.

 “I’m still skeptical,” Aaron said.
 “I don’t think it’ll carry over very effectively in the real world.”

-A boy popped into existence a short distance away and fell to his knees immediately, revealing him to be a player.
+They heard a shout a short distance away.
+A boy had fallen to his knees looking dazed, revealing him to be a player.
 The group walked over to the newcomer.
 The boy was identical to the other two military guys.
 Aaron and Tyson looked at each other and broke out laughing.

 “I can’t believe they gave you the male default character, too, Carol,” Tyson said between laughs.